mutofrans/machine-learning/ModelSelectionUsingValidationSet/README.md

 **Usage**

-This code is written in Python3.6.
+This code is written in Python3.6
-You should import `numpy` and `matplotlib` packages in order to run the code.These commands can work.
+You should import `numpy` and `matplotlib` packages in order to run the code.

 `pip install numpy`